sac3g15/CoastSat_noc/README.md

 Example applications and accuracy of the resulting satellite-derived shorelines are discussed in:
 * Vos K., Harley M.D., Splinter K.D., Simmons J.A., Turner I.L.
 (2019).
 Sub-annual to multi-decadal shoreline variability from publicly available satellite imagery. *Coastal Engineering*.
 150, 160–174. https://doi.org/10.1016/j.coastaleng.2019.04.004

-Section 2.1 and 2.2 includes direct instructions written by Vos et al. (2019).
-Section 2.3 includes direct references from the DSAS user guide by Himmelstoss et al. (2018).
+Section 2 includes instructions written by Vos et al. (2019).
+Section 5 includes direct references from the DSAS user guide by Himmelstoss et al. (2018).

 **WARNING**.
 The Coastsat code here has been altered, therefore the latest updates, issues and pull requests on Github may not be relevant to this workflow.
-The following changes have been made to the Coastsat module:

 ### Acknowledgements
 Thanks to Kilian Vos and colleagues for providing the open-sourced Coastsat repository.
 Also, thanks to USGS for providing the open-sourced Digital Shoreline Analysis System plug-in.
 Both provide the basis for this workflow which would not exist without it.